button/divvy/README.md

 ### File format

-Config files are written in [INI file syntax](https://en.wikipedia.org/wiki/INI_file), although we may add other formats later.
-See `examples/example-config.ini` for an example.
+Config files are written in JSON or [INI file syntax](https://en.wikipedia.org/wiki/INI_file).
+We may add other formats later.
+See `examples/` for examples.

 ### Actors and multi-tenancy